tejasmurali1998/Worldwide-Layoffs-Project/README.md

 # Worldwide-Layoffs-Project
 Project involves Data Cleaning and EDA in SQL.
-Used MySQL to clean and analyze data related to global layoffs based on company, industry, location, date, and other factors
+Used MySQL to clean and analyze data related to global layoffs based on company, industry, location, date, and other factors.
+First duplicate values were removed, then data was standardized and normalized.
+Then NULL and blank values were addressed.
+Finally, Exploratory Data Analysis was done, analyzing by company, industry, and other features to discover top contributors and workforce trends.